cessen/psychopath_cpp/README.md

 Features Supported
 ------------------
-- Quad mesh export (exported as bilinear patches, so only flat shading)
+- Quad mesh export as bilinear patches
+- Mesh export as Catmull-Clark subdivision surfaces (when marked as such)
 - Point lights exported as spherical lights (point lights have a "radius" setting)
 - Area lights, exported as rectangular area lights
 - Simple material system for assigning different BSDF's to different objects